-After receiving an STR from a DNFBP, the FIU may or may not revert to the reporting institution with specific instructions, requests for additional information, feedback or further guidance related to the STR or to the business relationship in general.
-In such cases, these communications will generally be directed to the designated AML/CFT compliance officer of the DNFBP.
+After receiving a STR from a FI, the Financial Intelligence Department may or may not revert to the reporting institution with specific instructions, requests for additional information, feedback or further guidance related to the Suspicious Transaction or to the business relationship in general.
+In such cases, these communications will generally be directed to the designated AML/CFT compliance officer of the supervised institution.
+Examples of the types of instructions or requests which the FIU may issue to a reporting institution include, but are not limited to: